jguhit/MadGraph-/README.md

 Part 2: Decaying Polarized Particles
 1. In your output folder directory, cd /Events/run_01 (or the appropriate run folder)
-2. Unzip the Les Houches Event Files by gunzip unweighted_events.lhe.gz
+2. Type 'gunzip unweighted_events.lhe.gz' to unzip the Les Houches Event Files
 3. You should have an output called unweighted_events.lhe (you could choose to rename the .lhe file to something more specific if generating more than one .lhe file)
-4. Execute the decay package, Type mad_decay or . /<Directory>/DECAY/decay
+4. Execute the decay package, Type mad_decay or ./<Directory>/DECAY/decay
 5. You are given a prompt to choose an "Input run mode", to decay events in the file, Type 1
 6. Then you are asked the name of the event file to decay, Type unweighted_events.lhe (or the appropriate name of your .lhe file)
 7. Type your desired output .lhe filename, Type <output.lhe>